Duarte Moreira: Personal life

 Duarte Moreira is married and has two children.
 He currently resides with his family in Geneva, Switzerland.
 He enjoys playing chess and tennis.

 Others

-In 2023 and 2024, he participated in the 69th and 70th Bilderberg Meetings.
+In 2023, 2024 and 2026, he participated in the 69^{th}, 70^{th}, and 72^{nd} Bilderberg Meetings.
 Since the first meeting of the Bilderberg group in 1954 he is among the youngest Portuguese or Swiss to have ever participated in the meeting.